pinjalask/100DaysOfCode/README.md

 Myself Sai Kiran and I have started learning Web Development.

-I have taken 100 days of coding challenge and I'll posting everything I learned in social media, like twitter and linkedin.
+I have taken 100 days of coding challenge and I'll be posting everything I learned in social media, like twitter and linkedin.

-In this repository I'll be pushing all my work on daily basis.
+In this repository I'll be pushing what I've learned and work if any.